Tamron Hall Announces The Birth Of Her Son & Reveals The Baby’s Adorable Name

 “My husband Steven and I are beyond excited!
 We’re in constant prayer, so if you pray, add us to your list; if you meditate, send calmness our way; and if you believe in luck, we’ll happily take that too.”

-A source close to Hall told People Magazine that becoming a mother has been a long-held dream of the t.v. show host and that Hall didn’t think having a child would be “in the cards for her.”
+A source close to Hall told People Magazine that becoming a mother has been a long-held dream of the TV show host and that Hall didn’t think having a child would be “in the cards for her.”

 “This journey has been a long one, and there were a ton of ups and downs and she’s just so happy to finally be in a place to be able to share this news.
 This is truly the happiest time of her life,” the insider added.